 Results showed that women with higher berry intake (greater than two servings of strawberries and greater than one serving of blueberries per week) had delayed cognitive aging by up to 2.5 years (1).
 This was the first epidemiological study to show that long-term consumption of berries was related to the slower rate of cognitive decline (1).

 The delayed cognitive decline could be due to anthocyanidins in the berries (1).
 Anthocyanidins are what give berries their color and are a type of antioxidant.
 Anthocyanidins are unique in the fact they can cross the blood-brain barrier and localize in areas of the brain involved in learning and memory, therefore delaying cognitive decline (1,2).

 In conclusion, higher consumption of berries is associated with a delay in cognitive decline in women (1).
 Further research including men should be considered.
 Also, it is important to note that self-reported dietary questionnaires can be unreliable (1).
 A more controlled study with specific levels of berry and/or antioxidant intake should also be considered.

-Abstracted by Jessica Patella, ND from “Dietary Intakes of Berries and Flavonoids in Relation to Cognitive Decline” from Annuals of Neurology.
+Abstracted from “Dietary Intakes of Berries and Flavonoids in Relation to Cognitive Decline” from Annuals of Neurology.
 Posted May 15, 2012. r/km.

 Jessica Patella, ND, is a naturopathic physician specializing in nutrition and homeopathic medicine and offers a holistic approach to health.